onqtam/headjack/src/introduction/addressing.md

 Stable URLs, deduplicating content & anchoring everything to a single backbone greatly improves the indexability of the web.

+Good addressing intertwined with identity is a strong network effect.

 the addition of a global singleton of access control management and key registry solves a lot of problems in NDN around security